paramghangas/dap_sql/DPQSR.md

 **8. Session Time**
 * A bit tricky the way the data is structured (requires collapsing all tables to derive session time.
 Will try to figure out an efficient way of running this.
+* pausing on this until we get more clarity on time stamps of events

 ```
 tbd